Rape is a very real aspect of our society, one in three women can expect to be sexually assaulted.

 Where are the classes taught?

-RAD classes are taught on campus through Women’s and Gender Studies and the University Police Department.
+RAD classes are taught on campus through Health & Exercise Science and the University Police Department.

 Will I receive academic credit?

 This class receives one academic credit.

 If you have specific questions that aren’t addressed above please send them to email@example.com.

 - WFU Police: 336.758.5591

 - Email: firstname.lastname@example.org